GeoWebCache/geowebcache/documentation/en/user/source/configuration/layers/parameterfilters.rst

      </floatParameterFilter>
    </parameterFilters>

 Note also the above example sets a threshold of 1.
-A value that is within the threshold of any of the allowed values will still proceed, albeit rounded to one of the allowed values\.
+A value that is within the threshold of any of the allowed values will still proceed, albeit rounded to one of the allowed values.
 So in this example, a value of "1997" would be successfully requested as "1996", but a value of "2002" will fail.

+Thresholds are also valuable when managing possible floating point rounding errors.
+For example, if your data has accuracy down to the sixth decimal place, you may want to use a threshold of ``1e-6`` to ensure proper matching.

 Regular expression filter
 -------------------------

 For more fine control of parameter values, GeoWebCache can recognize regular expressions for the value in a filter.
 If a requested value matches the pattern in the regular expression, the request will proceed.

+.. note:: GeoWebCache uses standard Java regular expressions.
+For more information, please see the regular expression pattern documentation at:  `<http://download.oracle.com/javase/1.5.0/docs/api/java/util/regex/Pattern.html>`_.

 When specifying a regular expression filter, three pieces of information are required: